mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 This is because multiply literally multiplies the colors.
 So it uses maths!

 What it first does is take the values of the RGB channels, then divides them by the max (because we're in 8bit, this is 255), a process we call normalising.
-Then it multiplies the normalised values.
+Then it multiplies the normalized values.
 Finally, it takes the result and multiplies it with 255 again to get the result values.

 .. list-table::
     :header-rows: 1

     * -
       - Pink
-      - Pink (normalised)
+      - Pink (normalized)
       - Blue
-      - Blue (normalised)
+      - Blue (normalized)
-      - Normalised, multiplied
+      - Normalized, multiplied
       - Result
     * - Red
       - 222